 I couldn’t stop laughing at how stupid I looked, so quickly ran around the house showing each family member.
 After getting dragged into a conversation about the holiday, I went to my room to take the dress off.

-What I should tell you is when I put the dress on the zip didn’t seem right, it looked uneven but went up without too much of a fuss so I didn’t thought much of it – until it came to take the dress off that is.
+What I should’ve told you first is that when I put the dress on the zip didn’t seem right, it looked uneven but went up without too much of a fuss so I didn’t think too much of it – until it came to take the dress off that is.
 The zip wouldn’t move, not even one teeny-bit, it just kept getting to the same spot and jamming – great!

 My mum had a light bulb moment and suggested that we try soap, so we gave that a go being careful not to stain the dress in the process.
 No matter how much soap we put on that zip it didn’t move one inch.
 It wanted a war!